WesleyMa2/CSCC01-TEQ-Project/README.md

 ```

-**REPOSITORY CONTENTS**<br/>
-As of 09/30/18, we pushed deliverable 1 in the Deliverables/1/ folder.<br/>
+## Changelog

+### 10/14/18
-As of 10/14/18, we pushed deliverable 2 in the Deliverables/2/ folder.
+  - Pushed deliverable 2 into the Deliverables/2/ folder.
+### 09/30/18
+  - Pushed deliverable 1 into the Deliverables/1/ folder.